 Summary

-Among other things, the bill asserts the river’s inalienable legal rights to “exist, flourish, regenerate, and evolve”, and would allow any North Carolinian to sue a polluter or a government agency on the river’s behalf (1).
-In addition, the bill recognizes the right of the people of North Carolina to a healthy Haw River Ecosystem, as well as stating protections of the collective and individual rights of indigenous people residing in the State (2).
+On April 18, a bill was introduced in the North Carolina General Assembly to recognize the legal rights of the Haw River.
+The Rights of the Haw River Ecosystem Act recognizes the rights of the Haw River to “exist, flourish, regenerate, and evolve,” and would allow any North Carolinian to sue a polluter or a government agency on the river’s behalf (1).
+The bill also recognizes the people of North Carolina’s right to a healthy Haw River ecosystem, while protecting “the collective and individual rights of indigenous people residing in the State” (2).
+If passed, the legislation would be the first state-level Rights of Nature law in the U.S. The bill has not made it to the floor for a vote.

+The Haw River is a sacred waterbody of the Sissipaw and Occaneechi-Saponi peoples.
 In 2014, the Haw River was named a Most Endangered River by American Rivers due to the impact of decades of industrial pollution, runoff, dams, sewage spills, algae blooms, and other human activities.